google-research/swirl-lm/swirl_lm/example/fire/README.md

    it.
 But the bucket should exist before the solver runs. `<TPU>` should be the name of the TPU pod from the first step.
 Adjust cx, cy, cz and nx, ny, nz to match the number of TPUs you created in the first step.

+   Tip: An introduction about the flags can be found in the header docstring of `swirl_lm/example/fire/fire_main.py`.

 1. If you lose your ssh session, you can connect back to the same screen terminal by ssh'ing into the machine again and running `screen -rd`.
 You can